-HCIS 255 Introduction to Information and Computer Science (2 Hours)
+HCIS 255 Technology Concepts in Healthcare (2 Hours)

-This course provides a basic overview of computing concepts with periodic ties to the healthcare sector.
-Topics include computing terms; computer architecture; data organization, representation, and structure; structure of programming languages; and networking and data communication.
-The design and development of a large computing system, such as one for an electronic health record, is also discussed.
+This course provides a basic overview of computing concepts related to the healthcare sector.
+Topics include computing terminology, computer architecture, and networking and data communication.
+The design and development of a large healthcare computing system is discussed, including the electronic health record.
 2 hrs. lecture/wk.